darrachequesne/socket.io-fiddle/README.md

 ```
 $ npm install
 $ npm start # run the server
-$ npm run client # run the nodejs client
+$ PORT=3001 node server # run the server on port 3001 to simulate CORS
 ```

-And point your browser to `http://localhost:3000`.
+And point your browser to `http://localhost:3001`.
 Optionally, specify a port by supplying the `PORT` env variable.